 What are my options?
 Many of our clients love travelling around Europe each winter, but aren’t so thrilled by the prospect of over 26 hours of flying to get there, so an increasingly frequent question we’re asked is “how much extra does it cost to fly in a bit more comfort, but without paying business class prices”?
 Well, there’s a few options, depending on your budget, and the degree of extra comfort you’d like!

 Air New Zealand also offer seating in their exit-row seats for NZ$95 extra, which is excellent value for money as even more legroom than Premium Economy as you have nothing in front of you and you are on the side of the aircraft well in front of the bassinet rows.
 Be careful though, as their ‘premium’ seats aren’t always exit row or bulkhead seats – they might just be where the seating configuration tapers down to 2 rather than 3 on each side of the plane towards the back or allow priority boarding – these are usually charged around $39 extra.
 Qantas currently charge AUD$180 per long-haul sector for extra legroom, and it’s a similar price on Lufthansa.
 Emirates charge NZD$235 per sector for extra legroom seats on their A380 from Christchurch to Dubai, and $165 per sector from Dubai to Europe.

 2. Go ‘Cuddle Class’ (otherwise known as “Skycouch“) on Air New Zealand operated flights – currently only on their 777-300’s via Los Angeles to London.
 Again a very clever and nice idea in principle as you are essentially paying a (variable, starts at $200 extra if all 3 seats are already sold) premium for a seat in the side block of 3 on the 777 and the privilege of not having the remaining seats of the 3 occupied.
 The row of 3 then are turned into a flat space by raising footrests to the level of the seat.
 We think this is a nice option for a single parent with 1 or 2 kids, but 2 normal sized adults might find the ‘Couch’ a little snug when both are trying to sleep as the length is only 5ft 1in.
 Still, full marks to Air NZ for innovation!

-5. Take advantage of a really good deal on Business or even First Class, usually with airlines like China Southern Airlines, Malaysian, Cathay Pacific, Etihad etc. For example, China Southern Airlines currently have business fares to London from just $5700 + taxes.
+5. Take advantage of a really good deal on Business or even First Class, usually with airlines like China Southern Airlines, Malaysian, Cathay Pacific, Etihad etc.

 6. Pay for lounge access while you are in transit on economy or premium economy flights.
 This is a good option if you are not travelling on an Air NZ ticket and also a Koru Club member.
 Lounges are a welcome haven away from the busy crowded seating areas of the world’s busiest ‘mega airports’ like Dubai, London Heathrow or Frankfurt.
 Paid airport lounges are now available in most, typically charging $40-50 for 3-4hrs access.
 There’s even paid lounges in Auckland and Christchurch.
 Most offer complimentary snacks and beverages, and some offer showers for a small additional charge.
 There’s also an annual ‘Priority Pass’ to over 900 Airport Lounges worldwide, currently priced at USD$99.
 Once this is purchased, there’s a fixed price of US$27 for each lounge visit, usually capped at 3 hours.